 This course is designed to acquaint students with assessment, planning, implementation, and evaluation of health programs.
 Issues of health financing, health policy, health delivery, and population health will be explored.
 The course provides a broad introduction to key concepts in health program management, common issues, evidence-based tools, and usable strategies, regardless of the health settings.
 Vocabulary relevant to policy makers, managers, administrators, and consumers will be studied.
 Students will develop mock health programs using provided outlines and budgetary restrictions, while considering human resource restraints, climate, relevance of health issue, and readiness for change.

-HLSC 440 Policy and Ethics in Health Credits: 3
+HLSC 440 Ethics and Policy of Public Health Promotion Credits: 3

 This course distinguishes biomedical ethics from public health ethics, highlighting the driving principle of justice in public health policy.
 Historical and present ethical issues will be explored within a variety of health based organizations and settings.
 The relationship of how ethics drives policy decisions and improves health outcomes will be discussed.
 The course will also examine how health policy is created in relationship to core ethical theories and public health justifications.